ATNoG/odtone-openwrt/README.md

     make prereq

-Finally build Attitude Adjustment
+Finally build Barrier Breaker

     make

 Load the image to your device.
-All images can be found under `~/odtonewrt/attitude_adjustment_12.09/bin/` After the device has rebooted make sure that you can login.
+All images can be found under `~/odtonewrt/openwrt/bin/` After the device has rebooted make sure that you can login.
 Typically, this can be done as following:

     Connect to one of the "LAN" ports, not the Internet port (if there is any).